 Graduate work in the Department of Biological Chemistry combines the rigor of advanced study with the flexibility for students to design their own optimum curriculum.
 Coursework consists of required and advanced electives in biochemistry, courses in critical analysis and scientific writing, graduate seminars, and elective courses for breadth.
 Graduate students present a research seminar to the department in their fourth year and informally present their research in poster sessions and at the annual retreat.
 Students are welcome and encouraged to actively engage in departmental service activities, including the graduate curriculum committee, graduate recruitment, career development, and seminar committees.

-- Biolchem 660 (Molecules of Life: Protein, Structure, Function and Dynamics) or Biolchem 501 (Chemical Biology)
+- Biolchem 660 (Molecules of Life: Protein, Structure, Function and Dynamics)

 - Biolchem 597 (Critical Analysis)

 - Graduate Writing Course